sabnzbd/sabnzbd/main/win/par2/README_FIRST.txt

-This modified version has been built and tested on Windows XP SP2 using Visual C++ Express 2008.
+This modified version has been built and tested on Windows XP SP2 using Visual Studio/C++ 2010 beta 2.
+It statically links with both the TBB and the C runtime library and the included project and makefiles are set up for that.

-For Windows, the project file for Visual Studio 2008 has been included.
+For Windows, the project file for Visual Studio 2010 has been included.
 Open the project file in Visual Studio and go to the project properties window.
 For the C/C++ include paths, make sure the path to where you extracted the Intel TBB files is correct.
 Similarly for the linker paths.

-To run the built binary, make sure the Intel TBB dynamic link library is in the library path - typically the tbb.dll file will be placed in either
-%WINDIR%\System32 or in the directory that the par2.exe file is in.

-The Windows distribution of this project is built with Visual C++ 2008 Express Edition but the executable is linked against the Visual Studio .NET 2003's C runtime library to avoid having to distribute the Visual C++ 2008's C runtime library.

-To build this version, download the source tarball from the website and use the included vcproj with Visual C++ Express 2008.
-You will need to ensure that the include and library paths that point to the PSDK are *above* the ones that point to Visual C++'s folders so that the Microsoft C Runtime that is used to build the program are from the older version 7.1 library and not the version 9.0 library that comes with Visual C++ Express 2008.
+To build the 32-bit version, download the source tarball from the website and open the sln/vcproj project files in the win32 directory with Visual C++ 2010.

-In order to get things to link, the project has been modified according to the instructions in the "Using VS2005 to ship legacy code for XP and Windows 2000.html" file which is located in the "Using VS2005 to ship legacy code for XP and Windows 2000" folder.
-You will also need to copy the CxxFrameHandler3_to_CxxFrameHandler.obj file to your par2cmdline-0.4-tbb-<version> folder.
+You will also need to build the TBB in a modified manner so that it statically links against the C runtime library and it itself is linked as a static library, instead of as a DLL.
+To do this, use the modified TBB makefiles in the windows-tbb directory.
+To use the TBB makefile, you'll need to use GNU make, which can be built from its source tarsal.

-To build the 64-bit executable, install the "Windows 2003 Server R2" version of the platform SDK and open a command line window for a 64-bit Windows XP build environment (in the Platform SDK program group in the Start Menu).
+To build the 64-bit version, install the "Windows 2003 Server R2" version of the platform SDK and open a command line window for a 64-bit Windows XP build environment (in the Platform SDK program group in the Start Menu).
+You can also use any non-Express version of Visual C++.
 Change the directory to the par2cmdline-0.4-tbb-<version> directory.
-Move or copy the Makefile in the win64-prebuilt directory to its parent (ie, to the par2cmdline-0.4-tbb-<version> directory).
+Move or copy the Makefile in the win64 directory to its parent (ie, to the par2cmdline-0.4-tbb-<version> directory).
 Then invoke the 'nmake' command to build the binary.
 The result should be an executable file named par2_win64.exe in the par2cmdline-0.4-tbb-<version> directory.
 This can then be renamed to par2.exe if so desired.
-You should link the executable with the tbb20_20080408oss release of the TBB because the 2.1 releases don't support the VC7.1 runtime libraries.
+As for the 32-bit version, you will need to build the TBB in a modified manner.
+More details are in the win64 Makefile.